View the Executive Summary for this brief.

 Interest Rate Manipulation

 Governments from the United States to the European Union to the United Kingdom have all kept interest rates low to help their economies in the past.
 When interest rates are low, people and businesses can easily borrow money to spend on goods and services that generate jobs and tax revenue to stimulate the economy.
-In recent years, “persistently low interest rates have provided a fiscal cushion of the U.S. and kept the deficit from growing even faster,” and the Federal Reserve has indicated it will continue to keep rates at record lows at least through 2023 to support economic growth in the wake of the pandemic.
-But keeping interest rates close to zero does not in and of itself solve the problems of mounting debts and deficits.
+In recent years, “persistently low interest rates have provided a fiscal cushion of the U.S. and kept the deficit from growing even faster,” but the Federal Reserve’s desire to keep rates at record lows at least through 2023 to support economic growth in the wake of the pandemic is encountering the challenge of rising inflation.
+Additionally, keeping interest rates close to zero does not in and of itself solve the problems of mounting debts and deficits.

 Focus on Trade